-Everything was fine, well I thought it was!
+Everything was fine, until that fateful day.
+Well, I thought it was!
 I had a life, a plan, loving children and a caring partner.
 The next day I had lost it all, my children and my partner.
 I had lost my children because I was a gambler.

 “Where are the nappies?” she yelled at me.
-“There is no money for food or nappies as I’ve been gambling!”
-In her frustration and anger, surprising us both, she threw something at me.
-As a result one of them hit my head and it started to bleed.
+“There is no money left for food or nappies, because I’ve been gambling!”
+In her frustration and anger, surprising us both, she threw several things at me.
+As a result, something hit my head and it started to bleed.
 Well, she had never done that before.
-“I was trying to get more money, as we don’t have enough”
+I shouted back, “But I was trying to get more money, as we don’t have enough!”

-I was running out of time – unless I could prove I was capable – my 3 lovely children would be put up for adoption and I would never see them again!
+I was running out of time – unless I could prove I was capable – my 3 lovely children would be put up for adoption, and I would never see them again!

 Send us an email, we would love to hear from you